errantmind/faf-dns-proxy/README.md

 ## Features

-- Full-duplex async design
+- Full-duplex async design.
-- Minimal parsing of DNS records to lower overhead
+- Minimal parsing of DNS records to lower overhead.
 - 'Shotgun' DNS queries to multiple upstream resolvers by default.
 The first reply wins.
 - Caching of DNS answers (using the TTL on the answer), with optional minimum TTL override.
 - TLS Session Caching (to avoid a full handshake when (re)connecting to upstream resolvers).
 - Connection re-use.
 - Automatic reconnections to DNS servers when connections are closed to ensure resolution doesn't wait on first establishing a connection.
+- SNI disabled by default.

 ## How Does This Work?